amazon

 Character limits

-- Most categories: 150-200 characters including spaces.
-Each category has its own style guide with specific limits — check yours
+- Most categories: up to 200 characters including spaces.
+Each category has its own style guide with specific limits.
+Check yours

 - Mobile truncation: ~80 characters.
 Everything after that exists for indexing, not for humans